I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfobject-deletewdfobject.md

 <p>The driver typically deletes only WDF objects that it creates and owns.
 For more information about deleting framework objects, see <a href="wdf.managing_the_lifetime_of_objects">Managing the Lifetime of Objects</a>. </p>

 <p>However, when a parent object is deleted, all child objects are automatically deleted.
-For example, if the driver called <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> to create an I/O queue object, the newly created I/O queue becomes a child of the device object.
+For example, if the driver called <a href="wdf.iwdfdevice_createioqueue">IWDFDevice::CreateIoQueue</a> to create an I/O queue object, the newly created I/O queue becomes a child of the device object.
 The I/O queue object is then automatically deleted when the device object is deleted without the driver explicitly calling <b>DeleteWdfObject</b>.</p>

-<p>For a code example of how to use the <b>DeleteWdfObject</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.</p>

-<p>A driver is unable to delete some WDF objects.
-For example, the driver cannot delete a <a href="wdf.framework_device_object">framework device object</a> because the framework owns and controls device objects.
-For more information about the hierarchy of WDF objects, see <a href="wdf.framework_object_hierarchy">Framework Object Hierarchy</a>. </p>

-<p>The driver typically deletes only WDF objects that it creates and owns.
-For more information about deleting framework objects, see <a href="wdf.managing_the_lifetime_of_objects">Managing the Lifetime of Objects</a>. </p>

-<p>However, when a parent object is deleted, all child objects are automatically deleted.
-For example, if the driver called <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> to create an I/O queue object, the newly created I/O queue becomes a child of the device object.
-The I/O queue object is then automatically deleted when the device object is deleted without the driver explicitly calling <b>DeleteWdfObject</b>.</p>

-<p>For a code example of how to use the <b>DeleteWdfObject</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.</p>

-<p>A driver is unable to delete some WDF objects.
-For example, the driver cannot delete a <a href="wdf.framework_device_object">framework device object</a> because the framework owns and controls device objects.
-For more information about the hierarchy of WDF objects, see <a href="wdf.framework_object_hierarchy">Framework Object Hierarchy</a>. </p>

-<p>The driver typically deletes only WDF objects that it creates and owns.
-For more information about deleting framework objects, see <a href="wdf.managing_the_lifetime_of_objects">Managing the Lifetime of Objects</a>. </p>

-<p>However, when a parent object is deleted, all child objects are automatically deleted.
-For example, if the driver called <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> to create an I/O queue object, the newly created I/O queue becomes a child of the device object.
-The I/O queue object is then automatically deleted when the device object is deleted without the driver explicitly calling <b>DeleteWdfObject</b>.</p>

-<p>For a code example of how to use the <b>DeleteWdfObject</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.</p>

-<p>A driver is unable to delete some WDF objects.
-For example, the driver cannot delete a <a href="wdf.framework_device_object">framework device object</a> because the framework owns and controls device objects.
-For more information about the hierarchy of WDF objects, see <a href="wdf.framework_object_hierarchy">Framework Object Hierarchy</a>. </p>

-<p>The driver typically deletes only WDF objects that it creates and owns.
-For more information about deleting framework objects, see <a href="wdf.managing_the_lifetime_of_objects">Managing the Lifetime of Objects</a>. </p>

-<p>However, when a parent object is deleted, all child objects are automatically deleted.
-For example, if the driver called <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> to create an I/O queue object, the newly created I/O queue becomes a child of the device object.
-The I/O queue object is then automatically deleted when the device object is deleted without the driver explicitly calling <b>DeleteWdfObject</b>.</p>

-<p>For a code example of how to use the <b>DeleteWdfObject</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.</p>
+<p>For a code example of how to use the <b>DeleteWdfObject</b> method, see <a href="wdf.iwdfdevice_setpnpstate">IWDFDevice::SetPnpState</a>.</p>

 ## -requirements
 <table>